-We have spent a lot of time getting it right, To achieve the portability of data across multiple care sectors, to achieve adoption by non-tech-savvy carers and to design a UX interface that is also engaging to consumers, has taken significant time, as has gaining NHS validation as a digital therapeutic service and all necessary certifications.
+We have spent a lot of time getting it right.
+To achieve the portability of data across multiple care sectors, to achieve adoption by non-tech-savvy carers and to design a UX interface that is also engaging to consumers, has taken significant time, as has gaining NHS validation as a digital therapeutic service and all necessary certifications.

 With ReMe now being used in all care sectors and having validated its usability in many international markets, ReMe is now ready to scale — to be discovered and downloaded through the end user engagement portal of ReMeLife.

-About the CSO
+About the TGE

-What is a CSO?
+What is a TGE?

 Is there an investor classification required?

-How do you confirm sophisticated investor status, which we assume is required?
+How do you confirm sophisticated investor status?